rehierl/abstract-properties/05-generic-properties/0-2-all-none-some-of.md

 Obviously, the all-of and none-of quantifiers are easy to define in the context of a well known set of nodes, such as the nodes of a document.
-That is because neither the document's structure, nor its contents are relevant to these
+That is because neither the document's structure, nor its contents are relevant to them:
-quantifiers: It is "either all in, ex-or none at all".
+It is "either all in, ex-or none at all".

 <!-- ======================================================================= -->